nwiltsie/ResearchAutomation/day1.md

 ## What is an Automation?

-- A system, tool, or workflow <!-- .element: class="fragment" -->
+- A system, tool, or workflow
-- that performs tasks or processes automatically <!-- .element: class="fragment" -->
+- that performs tasks or processes automatically
-- with minimal or no human intervention <!-- .element: class="fragment" -->
+- with minimal or no human intervention

 ---